Special Academic Programs

 Brethren Colleges Abroad (BCA)

 BCA study abroad programs are rooted in the values of peace and justice and provide opportunities for students, especially foreign language majors and minors, to meet EMU requirements.
-Students consult cross-cultural programs faculty and staff for general information and work with their advisors in choosing appropriate coursework for a semester or year.
+Students consult Cross-Cultural Programs for general information and work with their advisors in choosing appropriate coursework for a semester or year.
 Application materials and information are available on-line.
-Completed applications must receive approval from EMU Cross-cultural programs, as financial assistance and credit for the programs are received through EMU.
-BCA offers programs in the following countries: Australia, Belgium, China, Ecuador, England, France, Germany, Greece, India, Ireland, Japan, Mexico, New Zealand, and Spain.
+Completed applications must receive approval from EMU Cross-Cultural Programs, as financial assistance and credit for the programs are received through EMU.
+BCA offers programs in the following countries: Austria, Belgium, China, Ecuador, England, Germany, Greece, India, Ireland, Italy, Japan, Mexico, Morocco, Netherlands, New

 Central America Study and Service (CASAS)